-It is apparent that future cash flows will not be sufficient to cover projected levels of cash restrictions and as such urgent remedial action is required.
-The Financial Sustainability Committee is tasked with reviewing all financial aspects of the organisation with a view to increasing cash flows.
-While additional cash has been forecast for fees and charges and source additional revenue has been identified it is apparent that this will not be adequate to fund cash restrictions.
+It is apparent under the base scenario, that future cash flows will not be sufficient to cover projected levels of cash restrictions and as such urgent remedial action is required.
 Expenditure commitments will need to be further reviewed, over and above austerity measures recently employed to assist with a positive cash flow.

-4.2 Infrastructure, Property, Plant and Equipment
+4.1 Infrastructure, Property, Plant and Equipment